UN: Droughts, less water in Europe as warming wrecks crops

 As water scarcity hits southern Europe first, followed by Western and Central Europe, the U.N. report says irrigation will continue to be a solution for some to feed a warming continent, but it will be limited by water availability.

-Additional means for watering crops won't even be an option to consider in places like Spain's southeast, according to food systems expert Marta Rivera-Ferre, who helped review the report.
+Additional means for watering crops won't even be an option in places like Spain's southeast, according to food systems expert Marta Rivera-Ferre, who helped review the report.

 “The elevated risk of drought there has to let us think again about how best to adapt,” she said.